tovanhieu/IoT-LoraSX1278-Raspberrypi/README.md

 # IoT LoRa transmission project 📡
-## Author: Hieu (Toni)
+## Develop by tovanhieu - (Toni)
-## Contributor: Trung.
-_**This IoT project uses LoRa transmission technology only for studying and researching purpose.
+_**This IoT project uses LoRa transmission technology.
 You can modify and contribute to my code as long as you include the original copyright notice and disclaimer.**_
 <br>
 <br>
 Before going deeper into the project, I highly recommend that you try communicating between the Lora module and Arduino as a first step to getting familiarized with them.
 You can find my source code + tutorial [here](https://github.com/tovanhieu/IoT-LoraSX1278-Raspberrypi/tree/master/Lora%20Ra-02/Arduino )